 Ahhh cheesecake… food of the gods.
 And so easy to make!
-We’ve got loads of cheesecake recipes to choose from, including easy cheesecake recipes (try raspberry and milk chocolate), baked cheesecakes, no-bake cheesecakes, lemon cheesecakes and of course chocolate cheesecake recipes.
+We’ve got loads of easy cheesecake recipes to choose from, including baked cheesecakes, no-bake, lemon flavour and of course chocolate cheesecake recipes.

 Essentially, a cheesecake only requires a crumbly biscuit base (usually made by combining crushed biscuits with melted butter) and a rich, velvety topping made with sugar and cream cheese, among a couple of other ingredients.
 Next, you’d usually bake your cheesecake or put it in the fridge to set.
 You can flavour your cheesecake however you like, but we think the ideas below are definitely a good place to start.

 How do I get a flat base for my cheesecake?
 Use a straight-sided glass to press the biscuit base into the side of the tin.
 This will also help keep the base flat.